 2018 Survey Promotional Items

 Across much of the United States, farmers markets have reported a decrease in consumer participation over the last couple of years, resulting in a decrease in farm sales and income.
-In an attempt to understand and reverse this slump, a multi-state study is being undertaken by Farmers Market Federation of NY and Cornell Cooperative Extension of Broome County, in partnership with Community Involved in Agriculture (CISA), NOFA-VT, Maryland Cooperative Extension and the Farmers Market Association of Maryland.
+In an attempt to understand and reverse this slump, a multi-state study is being undertaken by Farmers Market Federation of NY and Cornell Cooperative Extension of Broome County, in partnership with Community Involved in Supporting Agriculture (CISA), NOFA-VT, University of Maryland Extension and the Farmers Market Association of Maryland.
 The study will consist of a consumer survey to ascertain the reasoning behind consumer choices of venues to shop for local food.
 The survey will focus on all consumers with an interest in local food.

 Your help in reaching consumers is valuable to the outcome of this study.
 We have identified categories of consumers that we hope to reach with our survey.
 Each category is important in identifying customer shopping behavior in purchasing local food, even those with no interest.
 Our hope is to reach all categories of consumers.